 We have previously been, and expect to remain, the target of cyber-attacks.
 As we become more dependent on information technologies to conduct our operations, cyber incidents, including deliberate attacks, such as ransomware attacks, and attempts to gain unauthorized access to computer systems (including our LUNA200 manufacturing system) and networks, may increase in frequency and sophistication.
 These incidents pose a risk to the security of our systems and networks, the confidentiality and the availability and integrity of our data and these risks apply both to us, and to third parties on whose systems we rely for the conduct of our business.
 While the effect of these incidents has not historically been material to our results of operations, financial condition or prospects, cyber threats are persistent and constantly evolving.
 Such threats have increased in frequency, scope and potential impact in recent years, which increase the difficulty of detecting and successfully defending against them.
 As cyber threats continue to evolve, we may be required to incur additional expenses in order to enhance our protective measures or to remediate any information security vulnerability.
 There can be no assurance that we or our third-party providers will be successful in preventing cyber-attacks or successfully mitigating their effects.
 Similarly, there can be no assurance that our collaborators, CROs, third-party logistics providers, distributors and other contractors and consultants will be successful in protecting our clinical and other data that is stored on their systems.
 Any cyber-attack or destruction or loss of data could have a material adverse effect on our business and prospects.
 In addition, we may suffer reputational harm or face litigation or adverse regulatory action as a result of cyber-attacks or destruction or loss of data and may incur significant additional expense to implement further data protection measures.
 It is also possible that unauthorized access to data may be obtained through inadequate use of security controls by our suppliers or other vendors.
-In 2021, a remote code execution vulnerability in Apache Log4j was identified as affecting large amounts of systems worldwide.
-We were not impacted by the Log4j vulnerability, however we cannot provide assurance that these and other attacks will not have an impact in the future.
+While we are not currently aware of any impact that the SolarWinds supply chain attack had on our business, this is a recent event, and the scope of the attack is yet unknown.
+Therefore, there is residual risk that we may experience a security breach arising from the SolarWinds supply chain attack.

-Although we have general liability insurance coverage, our insurance may not cover all claims, continue to be available on reasonable terms or be sufficient in amount to cover one or more large claims.
-Additionally, the insurer may disclaim coverage as to any claim.
+Although we have general liability insurance coverage, our insurance may not cover all claims, continue to be available on reasonable terms or be sufficient in amount to cover one or more large claims; additionally, the insurer may disclaim coverage as to any claim.
 The successful assertion of one or more large claims against us that exceed or are not covered by our insurance coverage or changes in our insurance policies, including premium increases or the imposition of large deductible or co-insurance requirements, could have a material adverse effect on our business, prospects, operating results and financial condition.